-Note: All seal working lengths are to DIN L1K dimensions.
+NOTE: All seal working lengths are to DIN L1K dimensions.

 This table is not to be used for standard or DIN L1N working length seals.

-All seals use 'M' type seats except for 85mm which uses 'BS' type.
+All seals use 'M' type seat except for 85mm which uses 'BS' type or 'M' type.